We make homesteading accessible

 What comes to mind when you think of homesteading?”Is it rolling acres, blue skies and prairie dresses?
 Re-think it with us.

-The term “homesteading” comes from an act of Congress in the 1800s that provided land in the west to settlers who agreed to live on it and farm it.
+The term “homesteading” comes from a historic movement.
 People dreaming of self-reliance and independence from institutions took up this lifestyle.

 We resurrect and reclaim practices from these first homesteaders—like sewing, gardening, and cooking, in the reorientation of our lifestyles to consume less and to create more.
 Yet, we distinguish ourselves from historic homesteaders and call ourselves “modern” in a few key distinctives: